Champaign Aviation Museum

-The Champaign Aviation Museum is an aviation museum in Urbana, Ohio.
+The Champaign Aviation Museum is a non-profit World War II aviation museum in Urbana, Ohio.
 It is situated on the north end of Grimes Field municipal airport, roughly a mile from central Urbana.
 The museum is known primarily for its ongoing restoration of a B-17 Flying Fortress to flying condition.
+The museum is the only organization in the state of Ohio to provide living history flight experiences to paying passengers in its North American B-25 Mitchell.
 It is also a component of the National Aviation Heritage Area, a federally designated heritage area primarily centered around sites pertaining to the Wright brothers.